 How to get Use Who signs/gives it?
 For example?
 Consent to enter the Awards Form A Owner/client In all cases, you must get consent from the owner/client to submit an entry to the Awards.
-Also use Form A if the Owner owns the copyright to the project design.
+Also use Form A if the Owner owns the copyright the project design.
 Copyright permission for the Project Materials and Project Attribution Form B + C Author or copyright holder Every co-author or joint contributor to the design; the builder or consultant who contributes to the design; photographer of Project Materials being submitted to the project.
-If the Owner owns the copyright in the project design, use Form A. Won't need this Form for any co-author or joint contributor who has waived their moral rights in the project design.
+If the Owner owns the copyright in the project design, use Form A.

-4.3 Pre-judging Public Listing of Project Attribution
+5.3 Pre-judging Public Listing of Project Attribution

-Shortly after the online entry system has closed in each Chapter, all project attributions submitted for the 2023 Awards program will be uploaded to the Institute's awards webpage.
+Shortly after the online entry system has closed in each Chapter, all project attributions submitted for the 2025 Awards program will be uploaded to the Institute's awards webpage.
 The publishing of project attributions provides entrants and any members of the public with an opportunity to check the attributions.